 When Should The Rescuer Operating The Aed Clear The Victim

 When Should the Rescuer Operating an AED Clear the Victim?
-A Comprehensive Guide
+A complete walkthrough

 Automated External Defibrillators (AEDs) are life-saving devices used in emergency situations to treat sudden cardiac arrest (SCA).
 Understanding when to clear the victim from the AED is crucial for ensuring both the safety of the rescuer and the effectiveness of the defibrillation.
-This article will provide a comprehensive guide on the precise timing and procedures for clearing the victim during AED operation, clarifying common misconceptions and emphasizing safety protocols.
+On the flip side, this article will provide a complete walkthrough on the precise timing and procedures for clearing the victim during AED operation, clarifying common misconceptions and emphasizing safety protocols.
 We will cover the step-by-step process, address frequently asked questions, and explore the underlying scientific rationale behind these critical steps.

 Introduction: Understanding the AED Process